MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 Yes, Customers can integrate Community Training platform to their existing mobile application.
 For example, you can add a 'Training' button on the home screen and clicking on the button will launch the Community Training platform inside the existing app as a web view.

-#### Embedding webview of MCT in your existing mobile app
+#### Embedding webview of CT in your existing mobile app

-Steps to embed webview of MCT in your custom mobile application in case you have a B2C based [social login](../infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md#social-account-or-email-based-authentication) instance.
+Steps to embed webview of CT in your custom mobile application in case you have a B2C based [social login](../infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md#social-account-or-email-based-authentication) instance.

 1. Set the following [**configurations**](../settings/configurations-on-the-training-platform.md#configurations-on-the-training-platform) in the App Service Configuration, if the secondary navigation bar is needed:
     * Features:Navbar:EnableCustomNavbar => true